centreon/centreon-documentation/cloud/users/users.md

 * Log in to the Centreon web interface.
 * Receive notifications.
-* Access their profile's settings (profile icon at the top right of the interface):
+* Access their profile's settings (profile icon at the top right of the interface), and:
   * Switch to dark mode.
   * Change the user interface language.
   * Display the page in full screen mode (F).